pypeit/PypeIt/doc/spectrographs/xshooter.rst

 FWHM
 ----

-For the UVB or the VIS, you may turn off measuring the FWHM from the arc lines by adding this to your :doc:`pypeit_file`:
+For the UVB or the VIS, you may turn off measuring the FWHM (in units of binned pixdels) from the arc lines by adding this to your :doc:`pypeit_file`: